Boost Your Testosterone Numbers Naturally

 This is what my “testosterone blood panel” measured:

-Testosterone levels peak in a man at approximately the age of 30.
+Testosterone levels peak in a man at about the age of 30.
 By the age of 40, 5% of men are thought by conventional standards to have low testosterone, although specialists in this area assert that the number is very much higher.
 By the time a man is 70, his testosterone has declined by 40-50%.

 - Free Testosterone is the form of testosterone that many specialists in the hormone world believe is the best way to test for testosterone activity because it is the active form of the hormone; it’s freely available in the blood, and thus able to actually “work” on your tissues.